AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | BR
-Mid | AE | BR
+Mid | AE/BK | BR
 Late | AE | BR

 !!! note
     Use BR right from the start of the run.
 Then proceed to use her every other floor to reduce your HP as much as possible.
+Bring BK if you're not confident against Heimdall, but you should be fine relaly.

 ####<p align="center">Elysia - Signet of ■■</p>